From representations of the rational Cherednik algebra to parabolic Hilbert schemes via the Dunkl-Opdam subalgebra: Introduction

 \subsection{Structure of the paper}

 The main body of the paper follows a reverse structure from the introduction.
 First we study the representation theory of rational Cherednik algebras and then we move on to Hilbert schemes.
-Section \ref{sec: RCA background} is devoted to the usual presentation of the rational Cherednik algebra, as well as background on combinatorics of the extended affine symmetric group.
-In Section \ref{sec: new presentation} we give the Dunkl-Opdam presentation of $H_{c}$.
-Theorem \ref{thm: intro 1} is proved in Section \ref{sect:pol rep} and in Section \ref{sec-mackey} we prove a Mackey-type formula for representations of the algebra $H_{c}$.
-In Section \ref{section:other standards} we study standard modules other than $\Delta(\triv)$.
-In particular, we give a combinatorial construction of all the maps in the BGG resolution of $L_{m/n}(\triv)$.
+In Section \ref{sec: affSn} we look at the combinatorics of the affine symmetric group that will appear in the representation theory of the rational Cherednik algebra.
+We study the structure of the Cherednik algebra in Section \ref{sec: RCA background} and, in particular, we give its alternative presentation that is better suited for geometry.
+Sections \ref{sec-mackey}, \ref{sec:rep theory} and \ref{sect:pol rep} are devoted to the study of modules in category $\mathcal{O}$ of the Cherednik algebra.
+In Section \ref{sec-mackey} we prove a Mackey-type formula for induced representations of the Cherednik algebra and apply it to study standard modules in Section \ref{sec:rep theory}.
+In particular we construct the BGG resolution of \cite{BEG} in a purely combinatorial manner.
+Since the polynomial representation occupies a special place in geometric applications, we specialize the results of Section \ref{sec:rep theory} to the polynomial representation in Section \ref{sect:pol rep}.

 We turn to Hilbert schemes in Section \ref{sect:geometry}.
 First, we examine the case of the reduced curve $C = \{x^{m} = y^{n}\}$ and prove Theorem \ref{thm:hilb intro}, see Theorem \ref{thm: geometric action}.
-In this section, we also compare the parabolic Hilbert scheme with generalized affine Springer fibers, in particular proving that they admit paving by affine cells, see Section \ref{sec:gasf}.
-Section \ref{sect:gieseker} is devoted to the scheme $\FHilb^{r,y}(C)$, we prove Theorem \ref{thm:gieseker intro} as Theorem \ref{thm:gieseker action} and also realize this Hilbert scheme as a generalized affine Springer fiber.
+In this section, we also compare the parabolic Hilbert scheme to generalized affine Springer fibers, in particular proving that they admit a paving by affine cells, see Section \ref{sec:gasf}.
+Section \ref{sect:gieseker} is devoted to the compositional parabolic Hilbert scheme $\FHilb^{r,y}(C)$.
+We prove Theorem \ref{thm:gieseker intro} as Theorem \ref{thm:gieseker action} and also realize this Hilbert scheme as a generalized affine Springer fiber.
 Finally, we study the case of the non-reduced curve $C = \{y^{n} = 0\}$ in Section \ref{sect:m to infinity} where we prove Theorem \ref{thm:hilb t=0 intro}, see Theorem \ref{thm:hilb t=0}.